sinch/docs/docs/conversation/conversation-receive-a-message.md

 In this guide we use the [Facebook Messenger](doc:conversation-send-a-message-with-fb-messenger), if you like you can use the [SMS channel](doc:conversation-send-sms) or any [other channel](doc:conversation-channel-support)

+> 🚧 Warning
+>
+> Please note that there's a standard messaging window of 24h on Messneger.
+To be able to send messages outside this response window check out [**Channel Specific Properties**](doc:conversation-channel-support#channel-specific-properties) for more info.

 ## Create a simple webhook using Node.js

 First create a new node app and then run the following on the command line to create the needed dependency.